 The converts are 1 or 2 point plays and the points are added to the game score.
 Once the offence has announced their 1 or 2 point play selection they can not change.
 Teams alternate plays until one team is mathematically eliminated or a winner is determined.

-The ball is live, so intercepted balls brought past the line of scrimmage would give defense points.
+The ball is live, so intercepted balls brought past the line of scrimmage would give defence points.
 Any target zone pass interference in the end zone would result in the awarding of the points attempted.
 If the penalty is not in the end zone, then yards are added and convert attempt replayed.

 Participants in the game of Touch Football must consider the safety of all players in the game.
 Aggressive play must be tempered with control in order to avoid unnecessary body contact and the possibility of injury to opponents.
-Players who show no regard for this concept will be penalized for the unnecessary contact.
+Players who show no regard for this concept will be penalised for the unnecessary contact.
 Sportsmanship and consideration for the well-being of others is an integral part of the game.

 The rules of Touch Football exist to ensure that no team creates an unfair advantage over the other team.
 Therefore, infractions such as interference, tripping, unnecessary roughness, contacting the passer, obstruction, offside, unsportsmanlike conduct and objectionable conduct will be called by the officials, when committed by players during a game.
 It is imperative that all participants display sportsmanship during a game.
 Persistent arguing, obscene language, threats to players, officials or spectators bring disgrace to the sport and will not be tolerated.